 I love banana bread.
 Obviously, everyone and their mother is making banana bread right now and there are SO many incredible recipes out there.
-I put my own spin by swirling in a tahini, maple and sesame seeds spread that just adds a toasty, nutty, decadent element to the bread that makes it incredibly addictive and not too sweet.
-I am super into this and I hope you love it as much as I do.
+I put my own spin by swirling in a tahini, maple and sesame seeds spread that just adds a toasty, nutty, decadent element to the bread, making it incredibly addictive and not too sweet.
+I hope you love my Maple Tahini Swirl Banana Bread as much as I do!

 Tahini swirl –

 - 2 tablespoons sesame seeds- plus two tablespoons extra for dusting the loaf tin after the buttering